zukunft/zukunft.com/docs/code_functions_all.md

         \-- system_form - edit field for the triple weight
     \-- form_num_value
         \-- system_form - @param db_object $dbo the object
+    \-- form_value_overwrite
+        \-- system_form - the one field form that overwrites the number, text, time or geolocation of a value or the number of a result
     \-- form_field_url
         \-- system_form - @return string the html code to request a url from the user
     \-- form_field_doi